istio/enhancements/.github/ISSUE_TEMPLATE/experimental_feature.md

 # Experimental Feature Requirements

 This page lists the requirements for experimental features.
 Experimental features allow Istio work groups to collect more information on potential new functionality.
-This template should be completed users try out any new experimental features.
+This template should be completed before users try out any new experimental features.
 Please check off and document the steps as they are completed.

 **Feature Name:**